• Skip to primary navigation

 I will always recommend that you “wet” your instant coffee first.
 Even if you’re just pouring hot water into your mug, pour a little bit of cold water in first and dissolve the instant granules.
 This will give a much less bitter brew.

 In this case, don’t just add a little bit of cold water to your instant granules, fill the mug up two-thirds of the way.
 Give it a good stir and make sure those granules are completely dissolved.
-Now all that’s left to do it give it some heat.
+Now all that’s left to do is give it some heat.

-Just like with the coffee-bag method, give it a 60-second blast on full power to begin with.
+Just like with the coffee-bag method, give it a 60-second blast on full power, to begin with.
 Test it to check it’s warm enough.
 Check for steam.
 If it’s not warm enough, give it a ten-second blast at a time until you’re happy with it.

 Are You Going To Be Doing This Often?